DataDog/documentation/content/en/synthetics/ci_results_explorer.md

 ## Exploring batches

-The CI Results Explorer displays batches of tests that were run through the [Synthetic CI/CD testing integration][1].
+The CI Results Explorer displays batches of tests that were run through [Synthetics and CI/CD][1].
 Every batch corresponds to a call to the Datadog API (through the NPM package or directly through the API endpoint) to trigger one or several test executions.

 Click on a batch to open a side panel containing batch CI metadata and batch test results.
 Explore the test executions performed as part of the batch and pinpoint test failures.
 Click on a failing test result to see the detailed **Test Result** page and investigate the root cause of the issue.